The angular momentum dependence of nuclear optical potentials: Experimental evidence for dependence

-Before we discuss the evidence for $l$-dependence we first acknowledge the particular difficulty in establishing $l$-dependence in a convincing way.
-As mentioned above, any S-matrix $S_{l}$ depending on partial wave angular momentum $l$, can be subject to $S_l \rightarrow V(r)$ inversion~\cite{s-pedia,Kuk04,CM89,arxiv} (or $S_{lj} \rightarrow V(r) + \vect{l} \vdot \vect{s}\, V_{\rm SO} (r)$ inversion; from now on, the possibility of spin-orbit inversion is implicit when not stated) leading to an $l$-independent potential.
-Thus, even an S-matrix that is generated by an explicitly parity-dependent potential, can be inverted to yield a parity-independent potential.
-However, the inverted potential in such a case will have oscillatory features ranging from mere waviness to quite marked oscillations.
-It is important to note that, even if the two potentials ($l$-dependent and $l$-independent) yield the same S-matrix, they are certainly not fully equivalent and will, in general, have substantially different wave functions for $r < R$, where $R$ is the radius outside which the nuclear potential is effectively zero.
-In many cases it will be apparent that the $l$-dependent representation is more physical than the oscillatory potential.
-In principle, any elastic scattering data can be fitted by a local potential, perhaps determined by model-independent fitting (sums of spline functions, gaussian functions, bessel functions etc.) or by fitting the data with an S-matrix followed by inversion of the S-matrix.
-In that case too, where a potential with wavy features is found, it must be considered likely that an alternative representation, as an $l$-dependent potential, would be more reasonable.
-We shall later present examples to illustrate this.
+There is a particular difficulty in establishing $l$ dependence in a convincing way since any S-matrix $S_{l}$, depending on partial wave angular momentum $l$, can be subject to $S_l \rightarrow V(r)$ inversion~\cite{s-pedia,Kuk04,CM89,arxiv} (or $S_{lj} \rightarrow V(r) + \vect{l} \vdot \vect{s}\, V_{\rm SO} (r)$ inversion; the possibility of spin-orbit inversion is implicit when not stated) leading to an $l$-independent potential.
+For example $S_l$ for an explicitly parity-dependent potential can be inverted to yield a parity-independent potential.
+Any $l$-independent potential that represents an $l$-dependent potential in this way will be undulatory, ranging from mildly wavy to markedly oscillatory.
+Even if the two potentials ($l$-dependent and $l$-independent) yield the same $S_l$, they will, in general, have different wave functions within the range of the potential.
+In many contexts an $l$-dependent representation is clearly more physical than a very undulatory potential.
+Any elastic scattering data can be fitted by a local $l$-independent potential, perhaps determined by model-independent fitting (sums of spline functions, Gaussian functions, Bessel functions etc.) or by fitting $S_l$ to the data followed by inversion of $S_l$.
+In either case, finding an undulatory potential probably indicates an underlying $l$-dependent potential; examples will follow.

+Although it is easy to find an $l$-independent equivalent to any given $l$-dependent potential, the inverse to this, i.e., identifying the specific form of $l$ dependence from empirical waviness, is an open problem.
+It is always possible to find complex coefficients $f(l)$ for any $V(r)$ such that, for all $l$, $f(l) V(r)$ reproduces given $S_l$, but this will not be easily interpreted.